-Here we’ve shared all the possible workarounds in order to fix this problem that you may follow.
+Here we’ve shared all the possible workarounds to fix this problem that you may follow.

-If we talk about the possible reasons, some of them are quite common these days when it comes to PC games.
-Whereas some of the reasons may trigger the startup crashing issue due to several aspects and mostly may happen at your end.
+If we talk about the possible reasons, some are quite common these days regarding PC games.
+Whereas some of the reasons may trigger the startup crashing issue due to several aspects, and most may happen at your end.
 So, without further ado, let’s jump into the guide below.

 1. Check System Requirements

 Checking the game’s system requirements is necessary enough if you’re experiencing multiple issues with the game launching or gameplay on your PC.
-Here we’ve shared the minimum and recommended system requirements that you should check once if you’re not sure whether your PC configuration is capable enough or not.
+Here we’ve shared the minimum and recommended system requirements that you should check once if you’re unsure whether your PC configuration is capable enough.

 - OS: Windows 7 64 Bit (SP1) or Windows 10 64 Bit (v.1803 or higher)